apache/couchdb/share/doc/src/api/ddoc/rewrites.rst

   +--------------------------------------+----------+------------------+-------+

-  Request method, header, query parameters, request payload and response body are depended on endpoint to which url will be rewrited.
+  Request method, header, query parameters, request payload and response body are depended on endpoint to which url will be rewritten.

   :param db: Database name
   :param ddoc: Design document name